-You can easily implement these same tactics in your own organization-and if you need any help doing so, don't hesitate to be in touch.
-You can email Megan Bissell, Head of Research for Springtide Research Institute: megan@springtideresearch.org
+You can easily implement these same tactics in your organization.
+If you need help doing so, don't hesitate to be in touch.
+You can email Megan Bissell, Head of Research for Springtide Research Institute, at megan@springtideresearch.org.

 Custom research for mission-driven organizations.